 Blitzscaling: A Philosophy of Controlled Chaos

 In Fall 2015, he co-taught Stanford's CS183C with Chris Yeh, John Lilly, and Allen Blue.
-Every two weeks, the course covered a different stage of company growth — "household" to "village" to "nation" — with guests like Eric Schmidt, Reed Hastings, Brian Chesky, and Patrick Collison offering case studies.
+Every two weeks, the course covered a different stage of company growth, from "household" to "village" to "nation," with guests like Eric Schmidt, Reed Hastings, Brian Chesky, and Patrick Collison offering case studies.
 They recorded every session and released them publicly.

 "If you win, efficiency isn't important; if you lose, efficiency is irrelevant."